 NFC Least: Cowboys, Eagles, Giants and Washington compete for NFL's worst division

-Watch Giants @ Eagles live on Sky Sports NFL from 1:20am in the early hours of Friday morning
+The Philadelphia Eagles currently lead a historically-bad NFC East division as they prepare to take on the Dallas Cowboys in Week Eight of the NFL season - which you can watch live on Sky Sports NFL from 1:20am in the early hours of Monday morning

 By Cameron Hogwood

+With Washington's 25-3 victory over the Dallas Cowboys on Sunday the NFC East became the first division in NFL history without a three-win team through Week Seven of a season.

-Six teams in the NFL currently have as many wins as the NFC East's four sides have combined at 5-18-1.
+That comes after six teams in the league had entered Week Seven with as many wins as the NFC's East four sides had combined at 5-18-1.

-It's historically bad, with the Dallas Cowboys representing the first team to top a division with a losing record after Week Six since the 1970 merger.
+The Cowboys were, meanwhile, the first team to top a division with a losing record after Week Six since the 1970 merger.

-Dallas' defense is in tatters, the Eagles have been destroyed by injuries once again, the Giants' 30th ranked passing offense have a joint-worst three receiving touchdowns and Washington, who might be on the quarterback hunt once more, are ranked 32nd in rushing offense.
+Dallas' defense is in tatters, the Eagles have been destroyed by injuries once again, the Giants' 30th ranked passing offense have a third-fewest five receiving touchdowns and Washington might well be on the quarterback hunt once more.
+It's historically bad, and there are few signs of it getting any better.

 NFC East standings